110kc3/reddit-video-gen/README.md

 TODO:

+Fix check for created videos in bucket, issues with the filenames creation

+Fix videos from ID

+verify if the background video file is in correct format

 Change storage of the files:
 - move finished files to specific folder
 - have all video files on S3 bucket